ibm-cloud-docs/pattern-maximo-on-satellite/resiliency-design.md

 | Cloud object storage (COS) | IBM Cloud® Object Storage | A persistence store like COS, has its own resilinece processes that are different from a RDBMS.
 One must consider the importance of data content versus storage space expense. |
 | Red Hat® OpenShift® persistence storage | etcd | One can use built-in redundancy for greater hardware protection. |
 {: caption="Table 1.
 Persistence storage products in MAS and their resilience features" caption-side="bottom"}

+Lastly, the persistent volume claim data can be copied from the pod to COS directly by creating a [network policy](https://www.ibm.com/docs/en/mas-cd/continuous-delivery?topic=pv-backing-up-persistent-volume-claim-data-cloud-object-storage).
+The network policy is needed because the MAS namespace blocks the egress network by default.

 # Resiliency design Satellite
 {: #resiliency-design-sat}